pranaigiri/offlineai-ai-chat-assistant/README.md

 ## ⚠️ Project Status

-This project is in an early development stage and will continue improving with refactoring and optimizations.
+This project is experimental and in an early development stage.
+It will continue improving with refactoring and optimizations.
 Contributions and suggestions are welcome!

 ### 🌠 Improvements Needed